website Translator

 Objective

-The objective of the Hexagonal Obstacle test is to monitor the athlete's agility.
+The Hexagonal Obstacle test's objective is to monitor the athlete's agility.

 Required Resources